acmailer/acmailer/README.md

     - *params*: Array with key-value pairs with parameters to be sent to the template.
     - *children*: Array with children templates to be used within the main template (layout).
 Each one of them can have its own children.
 Look at `vendor/acelaya/zf2-acmailer/config/mail.global.php.dist` for details.
 - **attachments**: Allows to define an array of files that will be attached to the message, or even a directory that will be iterated to attach all found files.
-    - *files*: Array of files to be attached
+    - *files*: Array of files to be attached.
+Can be an associative array where keys are attachment names and values are file paths.
     - *dir*: Directory to iterate.
         - *iterate*: If it is not true, the directory won't be iterated.
         - *path*: The path of the directory to iterate looking for files.
+This files will be attached with their real names.
         - *recursive*: True or false.
 Tells if nested directories should be iterated too.
 - **server**: IP address or server name to be used while using a SMTP server.
 Only used for SMTP transport.
 - **port**: SMTP server port while using SMTP transport.